 Since the emergence of the first mega-church in the late 1980’s the ability to draw a crowd has become the gold standard for Christian leadership.
 There is nothing wrong with having a guy on staff who can put butts in the seats and bucks in the offering plate.
 However, it is critical we remember that nowhere in the New Testament are those things considered a requirement (or even a consideration) for biblical leadership.
 Rather, we are told to look for leaders who serve as examples of morality, love, grace and human decency for the rest of us (1stTimothy 3:1-13, Titus 1:6-7)

 Seriously.
-He knows stuff and He will judge everything.
-Including things done in secret (Hebrews 4:13, Revelation 20:12-13)
+God knows everything and someday He will judge everything.
+Including the things people fool themselves into thinking are being done in secret (Hebrews 4:13, Revelation 20:12-13)